Are hippies just people?

 “I must have hit every red light on the way to the airport.
 I even got stopped by a train,” said White, a second-year physical education student at Mount Royal College in Calgary, who flew home to visit his parents, Anne and Bill McKay.

 “I ran onto the plane … I was the last guy on.
 I walked down the aisle looking for a window seat.”
 Though he has flown on aircraft about 50 times in his life, David said he’d never sat “that far back” in an aircraft before.
-He took the last seat on the right of the aircrft, sitting alone next to the window.
+He took the last seat on the right of the aircraft, sitting alone next to the window.

 “The flight was just brutal,” he said of the abnormally heavy turbulence the aircraft encountered on the way to Cranbrook.
 He kept his safety belt on the whole time.

 “It hit the runway so hard — I never felt anything like that before.
-It his so hard it lifted me off my seat,” then the aircraft bounced into the air and the power came back on.
+It hit so hard it lifted me off my seat,” then the aircraft bounced into the air and the power came back on.

 “It flipped off and we started to bank super-hard to the left.
 Then it pivoted” or yawed with his side on the outside of the turn.